TheMulhima/Speedrun-Tricks-Visual-Helper/README.md

 - Turnaround_OnlyinAir -> if true, only changes color in the air.
 - Fireball_OnlyinAir -> if true, only changes color in the air.
 - Dash_OnlyonGround -> if true, only changes color while on the ground.
-- Show_CanFireball_InLogs_While_InTurnAround_Mode-> If in turnaround mode, it writes in the ModLog.txt when you can or can't fireball.
-Basically allows you to have both modes at the same time.
-  - (CP only) To turn on ingame logging go to saves folder and in `ModdingApi.GlobalSettings.json` change the value `ShowDebugLogInGame` to true and then use f10 to toggle it on and off.

 # Notes (So it doesnt clog up the readme)
 ## To get to the Hollow knight folder / hollow_knight.app: